-KidsPeace is accredited by the Joint Commission in Georgia, North Carolina and Pennsylvania.
+KidsPeace is accredited by the Joint Commission in Georgia, Maine, North Carolina and Pennsylvania.
 KidsPeace does not discriminate in regard to admissions in terms of sex, race, creed, color, national origin, LEP (Limited English Proficiency), religious beliefs, disabilities or handicapping conditions.
 We respect our clients' privacy.
-The models represented in this publication are for illustrative purposes only and in no way represent or endorse KidsPeace. © 2020 KidsPeace other than stock photography.
-PDF is available of this brochure at www.kidspeace.org/resources.
-008-0005
+The models represented in this publication are for illustrative purposes only and in no way represent or endorse KidsPeace. © 2024 KidsPeace 008-0005 PDF is available of this brochure at www.kidspeace.org/resources.